sgotzler/ENGL-257/_posts/2023-01-10-course-overview.markdown

 - **Readings** Jagoda, "*Stardew Valley* (or, Becoming an Entrepreneur of Oneself)"; Slater, "Who Gets to Die of Dysentary?: Ideology, Geography, and *The Oregon Trail*"

 ##### **Week 8 - Sovereignty and Representation**
-- **Read** La Pensee et al. "Towards Sovereign Games"; Bird, "Digital Dispossessions"
+- **Read** La Pensée et al. "Towards Sovereign Games"; Bird, "Digital Dispossessions"
 - **Watch** *The Revenant* (2015), dir.
 Alejandro González Iñárritu
 - **Voice Thread** *Never Alone (Kisima Inŋitchuŋa)* (2014)
 - **Play** *Never Alone (Kisima Inŋitchuŋa)* (2014)